Payback: A Short Joe Beck Thriller

 "I found somebody else.
 A real sweet guy who treats me right, who treats me like I deserve."

 Beck nodded.
-"Good for you."
+"Good for you.
+He still with you?”

-"Doesn't matter.
+"It doesn't matter.
 I've said too much already."

 Beck necked the rest of his bourbon.
 He sat his empty glass down and looked at her, a frankness in his eyes.
 "He always treat you like that?"